KakoozaJerry/getting_started_with_colab/README.md

-**Colab** is a free notebook environment that runs entirely in the cloud.
-You and team members can edit documents, the way you work with Google docs.
+**[Colab](www.colab.research.google.com)** is a free notebook environment that runs entirely in the cloud.
+You and team members can edit documents the way you work with [Google docs](https://docs.google.com).
 It supports many popular Machine Learning(**ML**) libraries such as Keras,Tensorflow,Pytorch etc.

 More importantly, one can leverage **free Graphics Processing Units**(GPUs) for machine, scientific computing and 3D visualizations.
 Scientists, Artists and Engineers need access to massively parallel computational power.
 Deep learning, physical simulation or molecular modelling are accelerated with several **GPU** types such as NVIDIA Tesla K80, P100, P4, T4 and V100 available depending on compute or visualization needs.